inkarkat/vim-GrepHere/README.md

     <A-M>                   Grep the current whole word under the cursor in the
                             current file and show matching lines in the quickfix window (but don't go there).
+                            Only whole keywords are searched for, like with the star command.
                             This is similar to [I defined by FindOccurrence.vim, but uses the quickfix list
                             instead of just printing all matching lines. g<A-M>                  Grep the current word under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
-                            Only whole keywords are searched for, like with the star command.
+                            Also finds contained matches, like gstar.
     {Visual}<A-M>           Grep the selected text in the current file and show matching lines in the quickfix window (but don't go there).

                             Imagine 'M' stood for "more occurrences".
                             These mappings reuse the last used <cword> when issued on a blank line.

+    ,<A-M>                  Grep the current whole (i.e. delimited by whitespace) WORD under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
+    g,<A-M>                 Grep the current WORD under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
+                            Also finds contained matches, like gstar.
+                            These mappings reuse the last used <cWORD> when issued on a blank line.

 INSTALLATION